 About Our Women & Girls Fund Grants

 Generous gifts and bequests from caring donors have created four permanent endowment funds serving the Northeast, Norwich, Southeast and Windham areas.
-Together, the four funds are advancing equal opportunities for women and girls throughout Eastern Connecticut, using a lens of equity and social justice in our grants, advocacy and action.
+Together, the four funds are advancing opportunities for women and girls throughout Eastern Connecticut.

 • Empower women and girls to make positive decisionsExamples include mentoring, leadership, career exposure, character development.